Moranalytics-Data/Maven-Marketing-Campaign-Results-project/README.md

 -	Overall, and in every individual country, wine is the **top seller**, followed by meat and then gold.•	In-store purchases are by far the most successful sales channel; catalog purchases and purchases made through promotions are roughly comparable as the least successful.
 -	After decent response to **Maven Marketing’s first campaign**, customer interest dropped off sharply.
 It bounced back to consistent levels thereafter, but has seen a particularly sharp uptick with Maven’s most recent campaign, which was by far its most successful.
 -	Surprisingly, it does not appear that customers who make purchases online are doing so exclusively: There appears to be a correlation between **online and in-store purchases**.
 If increased online engagement is a desired outcome, more in-store marketing for the website should be considered, perhaps touting online-exclusive offers that could supplement the in-store experience.

-&nbsp;&nbsp;&nbsp;&nbsp;Data also suggests that customers in relationships, both married and otherwise, are a significantly larger portion of the base than those not in relationships.
+- Data also suggests that **customers in relationships**, both married and otherwise, are a significantly larger portion of the base than those not in relationships.
 Perhaps outreach more specifically targeted to the single/divorced/widowed demographic(s) could be considered.
 ### 💡 **Reflection/Learning Outcomes**
 - This project offered further proof of **PowerQuery’s abilities** to simply perform certain actions that would be far more complex (and far less elegant) when done in Excel, itself.
 - In the process of assembling this dashboard, I learned more about **how slicers perform** — and (through trial and error) how they will only connect to PivotTables that share the same pivot cache.